matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ***

-**Angular include module**
+**Angular include module.**

-- To include the Highcharts library in an Angular project, you can follow these steps:
+- To include the Highcharts library in an Angular project, you can follow these steps.
-- Install the Highcharts library: Run the following command in your terminal to install the Highcharts library as a dependency in your Angular project:
+- Install the Highcharts library: Run the following command in your terminal to install the Highcharts library as a dependency in your Angular project.

 ```
 npm install highcharts
 ```

-- Import the Highcharts library in your component: In the component where you want to use Highcharts, import the highcharts library as follows:
+- Import the Highcharts library in your component: In the component where you want to use Highcharts, import the highcharts library as follows.

 ```
 import * as Highcharts from 'highcharts';
 ```

 - Use the Highcharts library in your component: You can now use the Highcharts library to create charts in your component.
-- For example:

 ```ts
 import { Component, OnInit } from '@angular/core';